syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! – occurs any other than numbers or blank cells.
+&#35;VALUE! – occurs any other than numbers or blank cells.

 Example:

 ![](Calculate-functions_images/Calculate-functions_img5.png)

+_FVSCHEDULE_

 ### DISC